IGINOI/Matrix_Transposition/README.md

 - [Files Explanation](#files-explanation)
 - [Contact](#contact)

-## Replication
-For both the first and the second part of the project I worked on two different environment.
-I used a Windows system (the one mounted on my machine) with the objective of debugging and testing the codes, while a Linux one (the one mounted on the UNITN Cluster) with the objective of collecting actual data for the project.
-Here below you can find the instructions to replicate both the environments.
+## Repository Structure and Description
+The repository is the result of the merge of two parts of a project.
+The first part is about trying to using OPENMP to optimize a matrix transposition sequential code, while the second part is about using MPI to do reach the same goal.\
+During the first part of the project the codes where debugged and tested on a windows machine and the UNITN cluster was eventually used to collect final data.
+On the other hand, the second part was brough entirely on on the cluster, nevertheless, below, it is possible to find environmental specifications for both the machines.

 ### Windows Machine
 * Hardware: